Tinkerforge/doc/en/source/Kits/WeatherStation/PHPToWebsite.rst

 -------------------------------

 That's it!
-Now we have to put the HTML and the PHP file in a directory that is served by a webserver, such as apache.
+Now we have to put the HTML and the PHP file in a directory that is served by a webserver, such as Apache.

 If you haven't done anything like this, you should take a look at the `PHP installation guide <http://php.net/manual/en/install.php>`__.